FlitPix/Frontier-Daycare-Repository/SV/printer-manip.md

 ## Seeds

 Remember that all outputs (except Poke Ball Lotto) can be doubled using the 2x Item Bonus Chance if you happen to roll it.
+Note the date format listed is MM-DD-YYYY.

 ### 5 Unremarkable Teacups